nextstrain/docs.nextstrain.org/src/guides/bioinformatics/filtering-and-subsampling.rst

 `Snakemake`_ is a workflow manager where configuration is often written in YAML files.
-A clean pattern is to keep your ``augur subsample`` config inside your workflow config under a dedicated section, write the ``config`` variable to a YAML file at run time, and instruct ``augur subsample`` to read from the section.
+A clean pattern is to keep your ``augur subsample`` config inside your workflow config under a dedicated section, write the section from the ``config`` variable to a YAML file at run time, and instruct ``augur subsample`` to read from the file.

-Consider the following workflow config and ``augur subsample`` usage:
+Consider the following workflow config:

 .. code-block:: yaml